avine/formation-angular-base/doc/course/public/06_directives.md

 ## Attribute directive - Input and Output 2/2

-- Use regular property binding and event binding on the host element
+- Use regular property binding and Event listeners on the host element

 ```ts
 import { Component } from '@angular/core';